You manage reports through the Reports page, which is accessed by clicking the Reports link in the Data Discovery sidebar on the left.

 The risk score reflects the level of the risk to the business that would result from the exposure of the sensitive data objects (i.e. sensitive information) found by a scan.
 The lower the risk score number the lower the risk.
 The risk score will depend on the type of sensitive data object found and the number of such objects found.
 For example, a risk score for a single email address found by a scan will be 10, before remediation.
 Obviously, for a document containing thousands of email addresses found during a scan, the reported risk score will be many times that.

 When remediation kicks in, it lowers the risk score associated with a data object.
-Generally, remediation, halves the risk score for a sensitive data object, however it is not reduced to zero.
+Remediation with Access Control List (ACL) + Encryption halves the risk score for a sensitive data object, and Access Control List Only reduces the risk by 25%, however it is not reduced to zero.
 This is to indicate that additional action is required on the part of the owner of the sensitive data object to comply with the data/sensitive information protection policy.

 Only a complete removal/deletion of a sensitive data object would reduce the risk score to zero.